Railroads, Hobos and Codes

 At that moment, I recalled another rainy night when a drifter of sorts had come into the restaurant and asked for a meal.
 Our boss had told us that if anyone did that, we were to let him know immediately, which we had.
 Our boss had come forward and taken the guys order, gone in the back and put it together himself and delivered it to the man at his booth where he joined him for a conversation.

 My boss continued, “Because it’s our policy, modern-day hobos who know the Code will mark the signs near us to be sure others know the policy.”

 He continued, “That day I went to clean the sign, I learned that there was a free telephone, a nice place to camp, directions to the train yard and that we were a good place for free food.”

 He shrugged. ” I don’t mind giving a hungry man a free meal, but I didn’t want to advertise.”

-Ever sense that conversation took place, I tend to be drawn to railroads and I always look to see if there are hoboglyphics.
+Ever since that conversation took place, I tend to be drawn to railroads and I always look to see if there are hoboglyphics.
 In my younger years, I saw them more often than I do now.
-Anytime I found them, it’s like a delightful moment that touches my past on the day that I learned about hobos.
+Anytime I find them, it’s like a delightful moment that touches my past on the day that I learned about hobos.